austintheriot/wrend/README.md

 ## About

 Wrend is a wrapper library around raw WebGL2 code and is written in Rust, which is compiled to WebAssembly for running in the browser.
 Its goal is to make working with WebGL & Rust together in the browser more convenient.
+Though most of the demo app examples are built using Yew, `wrend` itself is framework agnostic and is designed to be used in a variety of settings with diverse rendering pipelines.

 ## Why